jortilles/EDA/README.md

 npm install
 npm start
 ```
+## USE EDA

+Just use it.... go to https://free.edalitics.com Edalitics is the SAAS jortilles provides over EDA.

-## Demo
+## Docker

-The easiest way to run and try EDA  is using docker:
+The easiest way to run and try  EDA locally is using docker:

 ```
 docker run -p 80:80 jortilles/eda:latest